madgen/madgen.github.io/posts/2019-10-03-Verifying-the-Titular-Properties-of-a-Leftist-Heap.markdown

 Doing so prompts GHC to kindly inform us that this case cannot occur and thus is not needed.
 In fact, GHC wouldn't even bother generating the code to raise the infamous "non-exhaustive patterns" exception because it knows the type checker wouldn't let such an offence reach code generation.
-So not only GADTs improve safety, but also, other things equal, generate less code and consequently improve efficiency.
+So not only do GADTs improve safety, but also, other things equal, lead to less code and consequently improve efficiency.

 ### Less than or equal to relation

-Let's finally define $\leq$.`TypeOperators` extension is needed to use infix operators at the type level.
+Let's finally define $\leq$.The `TypeOperators` extension is needed to use infix operators at the type level.

 ```haskell